-When it came time for me to pop up and start shooting, the SBE 3 connected with authority.
+When it came time for me to pop up and start shooting, the Super Black Eagle 3 connected with authority.
 Geese fell.
 Ducks splashed down.
 It made shots on birds passing overhead, skimming the water at top speed at 40 yards out, and with feet down and wings cupped as they were sucked into the decoys.

 I spent more than a week shooting the gun up in Cold Bay at the base of the Aleutian Chain.
 The gun rested on salt-coated kelp, was propped up against barnacle-encrusted rocks, splashed around in the bottom of a wet Zodiak, and ate a diet of magnum waterfowl loads, many of which were coated with rust by day two.
 The SBE 3 took the harsh Alaskan environment and the tough Alaskan birds in stride, as if the gun were born to it.